kitnil/awesome/README.md

 ## JavaScript

+- [entropic](https://github.com/entropic-dev/entropic) - a package registry for anything, but mostly javascript
 - [algorithm-visualizer](https://github.com/algorithm-visualizer/algorithm-visualizer) - :fireworks:Interactive Online Platform that Visualizes Algorithms from Code
 - [medium-to-own-blog](https://github.com/mathieudutour/medium-to-own-blog) - Switch from Medium to your own blog in a few minutes
 - [sysdig-inspect](https://github.com/draios/sysdig-inspect) - Sysdig Inspect - A powerful opensource interface for container troubleshooting and security investigation